msmccann10/PP-movie-database-and-analysis/README.md

 ## Data
 ### Data Sources
 The data for this project comes from two separate sources.
 These datasets were extracted, transformed, and loaded into a MySQL database for analysis as part of this project.
 Our data sources are as follows:
-- [IMDB's Publically Available Data](https://datasets.imdbws.com/): IMDB provides basic information and statistics on movies within their databasefrom which we can pull a majority of the information needed for our analysis.
+- [IMDB's Publicly Available Data](https://datasets.imdbws.com/): IMDB provides basic information and statistics on movies within their database from which we can pull a majority of the information needed for our analysis.
 - [TMDB Movie Data](https://www.themoviedb.org/): Accessed through the [tmdbsimple](https://github.com/celiao/tmdbsimple) API package we were able to augment the data available on IMDB with financial information (budget, revenue) and MPAA rating.

-The original dataset has been stored in this repository and can be found [here](https://github.com/msmccann10/PP-movie-database-and-analysis/tree/main/data).The data was subsequently turned into a MySQL database for easier access and analysis.
+The original dataset has been stored in this repository and can be found [here](https://github.com/msmccann10/PP-movie-database-and-analysis/tree/main/data).
+The data was subsequently turned into a MySQL database for easier access and analysis.

 ### Data Dictionary
-We used the following features from the IMDB and TMDB databases for ouranalysis.
+We used the following features from the IMDB and TMDB databases for our analysis.

 |Feature|Description|Source|Type|
 |---|---|---|---|